Baby Essentials for the First 3 Months You Can’t Forget About

 35. Nail clippers

-I tried to use my own nail file, but noticed that she still continued to get scratches on her face and ears from her nails.
+I tried to use my own nail file but noticed that she continued to get scratches on her face and ears from her nails.

-The clippers are dull so there’s no possibility of cutting her.
-The baby nail file is the perfect size to be able to round out those small edges.
+The clippers are dull, so there’s no possibility of cutting her.
+The baby nail file is the perfect size to round out those small edges.

 36. Humidifier

-We had a winter baby.
-Having this filter free humidifier running every night for the first few months helped her not get sick once.
+We had a winter baby, and having this filter-free humidifier running every night for the first few months helped her not get sick once.

 When she eventually got sick at seven months, we put on the humidifier that night and noticed that she could immediately breathe easier.